GET ORDAINED

 During remote appearance ceremonies, all participants are connected through video conferencing software that allows everyone involved to see and hear all other participants in real time.
 It’s essential that the officiant and witnesses are able to clearly see and hear each party willingly enter the marriage commitment.

-During the ceremony, your officiant will act as host.
+During the ceremony, your officiant will act as "host" of the video conference.
 In order for the marriage to be valid, the host location must be physically located within the boundaries of the State of Utah.
 This host location will be listed on the marriage certificate and establishes the jurisdiction for the marriage.

 Utah also requires that wedding ceremonies include two witnesses over the age of 18.
 These witnesses can join the celebration remotely, but they must be able to see and hear all activity in real time.